 Working with Spun Cotton Balls – basic techniques

-Spun cotton balls are very easy and pleasant to work with.
+Spun cotton balls are easy to work with and fun.
 Not only are they a breeze to paint, they also adhere very strongly to glue.
 They can easily be covered with other materials such as fabric, lace, paper, cardboard, lace, sequin…

 Spun cotton balls are very versatile, they can be used many different ways.